Good defaults

 We use a three-layer configuration pipeline.
 Every setting has a sensible default, so you can start the server with zero configuration.

-As GOModel works out of the box with no configuration files, you can try it in
+As GoModel works out of the box with no configuration files, you can try it in

 a minute.Start here: Quick Start

-GOModel automatically discovers providers from well-known environment variables.
+GoModel automatically discovers providers from well-known environment variables.

 Configuration Methods